andre-ye/uni/docs/eng/engl-308/lecture.md

   - Bernstein: emotional labor produced when laborers are asked for labor
   - Hoang: all sex work is emotional labor, but varying across repressive and expressive labor

+---

+## Week 6 Thursday, Butler
+- Speculative fiction, afro-futirism.
+- Octavia Butler passed away in 2007.
+- Born in Pasadena, California - very poor.
+Often went with her single mother to work.
+- Early experiences contributed to feeling outcast, found refuge in story and literature.
+- Mid-1970s - first novel published.
+- Butler was not recognized for much of her early life.
+- Science Fiction - often referred to as SF.
+Within the community, sometimes not capitalied (sf) to expand the borders of the genre to include speculative fiction.
+What counts as science function?
+Does science fiction need technology to be science fiction?
+(Weinbaum says - no.)
+- Science Fiction became increasingly popular, and Butler gains recognition.
+- Butler develops writer's block towards the end of her life, then writes Fledgeling - on genetics and race.
+- Darko Suvin - Marxist literary critic.
+Marxist criticism is similar to that within science fiction.
+Parallel relationships between science fiction literature and Marxist analysis.
+- Cognitive estrangement - structured technique embedded in the fiction.
+Creates a world both similar and different from our own, forcing a comparison and contrasting to make sense of that world.
+- Speculative fiction can be a form of activism - needed to evaluate the future on offer.
+What world does the reader want?
+- One's dystopia is another's utopia
+- What does science fiction give as a critical role of analysis?
+- Suvin - Marxist theory takes us to the same place as science fiction.
+Make critical decisions based on critical consciousness.
+'Consciousness raising'
+- Butler paves the way for BIPOC and female writers.
+- Samuel Delany - another science fiction writer
+- Butler - more readable and accessible, but has an incredibly high complexity ceiling
+- Afro-futurism - coined in 1994, originally large swathes of culture as well as BUtler have continued to be added
+- Imagining a black past, current, and future.
+Perhaps radical thinking in even imagining a black future.
+- Counterargument against black obliteration
+- Interrupts temporality and our sense of progress
+- Post-apocayptic thinking and narratives - not post-, but now
+- Epistemologies and ontologies within our world
+- Reproductive existence - what happens and what is rewarded in the organization of society?
+- Read - Kindred, Dawn, Wildseed

+Questions
+1. Racial formation of the text
+2. Not a story about slavery?
+Cognitive estrangement - happens regardless of intensions.
+Thus, not about authorial intent, but rather the structured nature of the text itself.
+Is this really not a story about slavery?
+3. Question of agency
+4. Characterization of reproduction
+5. Understanding consumption and production in relation to Tlic and Terran bodies

+Discussion Ideas and Notes
+- Gender roles - Gan and male reproduction
+- Marx and consumption - cyclic consumption, self-investment.
+The Terrans as capital accumulation devices used in the process of reproduction.
+- The question of primitive accumulation - how does the cycle of reproduction begin?
+- Similarity to *Sorry to Bother You* - telling narratives and stories about oppressive systems
+- Consciousness emerges from the exposure of exploitation
+- Existence on the basis of reproductive labor; reproduction as Terran rent
+- Species - stand in for racial difference?
+Racialied as humans?
+Speciation
+- Racialization of humans.
+  - Lomas - black?
+  - Gan's family - Asian?
+(Inferred from names)
+- Each character - represents different possible modes of resistance?
+- Fungibility of the impregnated agent
+- Does being educated about something mean you will be in opposition to it?
+- Reading of Gan - sadomasochistic text?
+Gan has real love for T'Gatoi, a love about being exploited?
+- Gendered hierarchy informed for reproduction?
+Capital?
+Federici - gendered understanding of capital
+- Reformation - the preserve.
+Native American reservation, plantations, ethnic ghettos.
+An amalgam of a slave plantation and an indian reservation.
+Related concepts - you cannot have the plantations without the extermination of native peoples.
+A coupled relationship.
+- Allegoried, symbolic representations
+- Opium and China - influence and narratives
+- Gendered hierarchy within the Terran world - a male-centric gender hierarchy emerges even when there the males also serve a reproductive role.